 - Immunization records or blood test reports from a doctor, clinic, insurance company, state, pharmacy, lab, and school record.
 Your source must not accept self-reporting of vaccinations or blood tests.

-- Your document must show your name and date of birth, the name of the provider or clinic, and the provider’s contact information.
+- Your document must show your name and date of birth, as well as the name and contact information of the health care professional or clinic.

 - All documents must be in English (originally, or with an official English translation) and easy to read.

 Measles and mumps blood test records

 You may submit records of a rubeola measles and mumps IgG blood tests, showing that you are protected from measles and mumps, otherwise known as titer tests, along with a completed UW Immunity Verification Form.
 You must get a rubeola IgG titer test, which looks for antibodies to measles in your blood.
 An igM titer test, which looks for current measles infection, will not satisfy the immunization requirement.

 Make sure the lab report shows: